herotechcourse/kotlin-lotto-precourse/README.md

 1234 ÷ 1000 = 1.234
 This has a remainder of 234, so 1234 is not divisible by 1000.
 Numbers that are divisible by 1000 include: 1000, 2000, 3000, etc. These all divide by 1000 with no remainder.
 I could have used >= 1000 instead if this was not the case!

+saw that the input could be refactored with a generaic funcitons and learnt how to use lambda expression and any return types.